ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

 ### Critical Hit Headshots

-A common aspect of games with player combat is the ability to land a headshot on someone--having both superior and lucky aim is fun to reward, and helps push players to improve.
+A common aspect of games with player combat is the ability to land a headshot on someone--having both superior and lucky aim is fun to reward, and it can push players to want to improve their aim.

 For our Fire Staff, let's set it up to do double damage if a player gets a successful headshot.

 1. Select the Fire Staff weapon object in the Hierarchy.
 We need to add two custom properties to it.

-     1. Add a custom property of type int and call it "BaseDamage".
+     1. Add a custom property of type Int and call it "BaseDamage".
 Give it a value of 50.
 This is the regular damage the weapon will do when not making contact with the head.

-     2. Add another custom property of type int and call this one "HeadshotDamage".
+     2. Add another custom property of type Int and call this one "HeadshotDamage".
 Give this property a value of 100--this way it will kill a player instantly.

 2. Create a new script and call it "WeaponDamageServerShoot", and drag it into the project Hierarchy on top of the Server Context folder within the Fire Staff.
+This way it is also contained within the server context.

 3. Open the script, and let's begin adding code!
 This section is relatively short compared to the camera zoom section, as headshot logic is largely built into CORE already.